Working with Conditional Formatting#

 The criteria, type and value of each icon can be specified using the icon

-array of dicts with optional criteria
+array of dicts with optional criteria, type and value parameters:

 worksheet.conditional_format(